Your host, Raman Sehgal has just launched his new book: The Floundering Founder

 5. Stay on track!

 Try to remain focused.
 We know how exciting it can be to have your moment in the spotlight but staying on track and avoiding tangents can be pivotal in giving a fluid interview.
-We promise you’ll be rewarded and will have plenty of opportunities to share.
+Taking your time, planning for the interview to take place in a quiet place where you won’t be disturbed and talking at a comfortable pace help you to relax (& tell the best stories).

-© 2022 Molecule to Market Site by ramarketing
+© 2025 Molecule to Market Site by ramarketing